 In recognition of the interdisciplinary nature of law, the law school offers a number of dual degree programs providing students an opportunity to earn two degrees in a reduced period of time.
-Students interested in any of these programs should consult the Assistant Dean for Student Affairs and Diversity.
+Students interested in any of these programs should consult the Assistant Dean forAdmissions & Enrollment Management .